brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 | qft.py      | Implements classes `QFT` and `DQFT` |
 | test_qft.py | Unit tests for `qft.py`             |

-There are also Jupyter notebooks to demonstrate the code.
+There are also Jupyter notebooks to demonstrate the code.defines the operations

 | File                              | Function                                                        |
 | --------------------------------- | --------------------------------------------------------------- |